 If you and your partner are struggling to have a baby, you're not alone.
-Ten to 15 percent of couples in the United States are infertile.
+In the United States, 10% to 15% of couples are infertile.
 Infertility is defined as not being able to get pregnant despite having frequent, unprotected sex for at least a year for most couples.

-Infertility may result from an issue with either you or your partner, or a combination of factors that interfere with pregnancy.
+Infertility may result from an issue with either you or your partner, or a combination of factors that prevent pregnancy.
 Fortunately, there are many safe and effective therapies that significantly improve your chances of getting pregnant.

 The main symptom of infertility is not getting pregnant.
 There may be no other obvious symptoms.
-Sometimes, an infertile woman may have irregular or absent menstrual periods.
-Rarely, an infertile man may have some signs of hormonal problems, such as changes in hair growth or sexual function.
+Sometimes, a woman with infertility may have irregular or absent menstrual periods.
+In some cases, a man with infertility may have some signs of hormonal problems, such as changes in hair growth or sexual function.

 Most couples will eventually conceive, with or without treatment.